mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

         mkdir -p /data/example/firstset1 /data/example/firstset2 /data/example/firstset3

-2. Start three :option:`mongod` instances by running each of the following commands in a separate terminal window or GNU Screen
+2. Start three :program:`mongod` instances by running each of the following commands in a separate terminal window or GNU Screen
    window: ::